 - If someone else makes a mistake, be kind.
 If you choose to correct them, do it privately and kindly.

 The USA’s Centre for Disease Control and Prevention produced an excellent Social Media Toolkit for health professionals you will find interesting and useful.

 The rule of thumb bears repeating here.
 Don’t post anything you would not want to see on the front page of the national newspaper.

 Remember, even with all those social networking rules, engaging in social media is fun and informative.
 The various forms of social media provide great tools for keeping in touch with family and friends.
-Social networking is a wonderful way to promote midwifery and you can make friends across the world in your areas of interest and expertise.
-If you keep the ‘rule of thumb’ in mind, you will enjoy the sense of connection social networking brings and even feel free to develop a blog and tweet, secure in the knowledge that you are safe professionally and personally because you know the rules of engagement.
+Social networking is a wonderful way to promote midwifery.
+Through it, you can make friends across the world in your areas of interest and expertise.
+If you keep the ‘rule of thumb’ in mind, you will enjoy the sense of connection social networking bring.
+You can even feel free to develop a blog and tweet.
+Secure in the knowledge that you are safe professionally and personally because you know the rules of engagement.